open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

 Items are exclusively counted in one of these counts.
 The average failure rate is defined as `send_failed / (sent + send_failed)`.

+The exporterhelper package takes on many aspects of processor behavior, including the ability to drop when a queue is full.
+It uses a separate counter for these items, known as `enqueue_failed`.

 ### Jaeger trace SDK metrics

 Jaeger SDKs expose metrics on the "Reporter", which includes